An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls: Introduction

-This paper makes two additional contributions that may be of independent interest.
-First, we introduce the $\ell_1$-constrained least squares estimator or \textit{constrained Lasso} \citep[e.g.,][]{raskutti2011minimax} as an essentially tuning-free alternative to existing penalized regression estimators in settings with potentially very many control units and study its theoretical properties.
-Constrained Lasso nests synthetic control and difference-in-differences, providing a unifying approach for the regression-based estimation of counterfactuals.
-Second, we obtain novel theoretical consistency results for synthetic control estimators in settings with potentially very many control units.
+We make two additional contributions that may be of independent interest.
+First, we introduce the $\ell_1$-constrained least squares estimator or \emph{constrained Lasso} \citep[e.g.,][]{raskutti2011minimax} as an essentially tuning-free alternative to existing penalized regression estimators and study its theoretical properties.
+Constrained Lasso nests SC and difference-in-differences, providing a unifying approach for the regression-based estimation of the mean proxies $P_t^N$.
+Second, we obtain theoretical consistency results for SC estimators in settings with potentially very many control units.

+We develop three extensions of our main results.
+First, we show that our method can be modified to test hypotheses about average effects over time.
+Second, we extend our method to settings with multiple treated units.
+Third, we propose easy-to-implement placebo tests for assessing the credibility of inferences based on our method.

-We investigate the small sample performance of the proposed inference methods using Monte Carlo simulations.
-Our procedures exhibit excellent size properties under correct specification and are robust to misspecification.
-We find that imposing additional constraints (e.g., using synthetic control instead of the more general constrained Lasso) does not improve power when these additional restrictions are correct but can cause discernible power losses when they are not.
+Monte Carlo simulations suggest that our procedures exhibit excellent size properties and are robust to misspecification.
+We find that imposing additional constraints (e.g., using SC instead of the more general constrained Lasso) does not improve power when these additional restrictions are correct but can cause power losses when they are not.

-The proposed method is taken to a data application where we re-analyze the causal effect of decriminalizing indoor prostitution on sexually transmitted infections.
-Following \citet{cunningham2018decriminalizing}, our empirical strategy exploits that a Rhode Island judge unexpectedly decriminalized indoor prostitution in 2003.
+Finally, we re-analyze the causal effect of decriminalizing indoor prostitution on sexually transmitted infections.
+Following \citet{cunningham2018decriminalizing}, we exploit the unanticipated decriminalization of indoor prostitution in Rhode Island in 2003.
 We find that decriminalizing indoor prostitution significantly decreased the incidence of female gonorrhea.